Embrace Creativity

 Standing in front of the Boudica statue was moving.
 I’d been looking at the picture of it for years.
 The next day we hopped on the train to Norwich to start the Boudica Way.
 We both loved Norwich–the beautiful cathedrals and history.
 (The hospital that is still in use was built in 1771.)

 It was an amazing experience.
 It’s so easy to get in our comfort zone and not challenge ourselves as we get older.
-The greatest gift I gave myself from taking a risk and facing my fears was renewed self confidence.
+The greatest gift I gave myself from taking a risk and facing my fears was renewed self-confidence.
 I can’t wait for the next trip

 .